turris-cz/user-docs/docs/basics/support.md

 deals with hardware issues and with serious software issues in supported software.
 It will not help you design your network nor it will fix any package available in OpenWrt.

+!!! warning
+  Whenever you are contacting us via e-mail, be sure that the total size of all attachments won't exceed size of 14MB.